 EDANA welcomes the use of alternative test methods to animal testing and the members support what is known as the “Three R’s” principle (Replacement, Reduction and Refinement of animal experiments) in research.
 We are committed to continuing the development, validation and adoption of new test methods which will remove the need for animal tests.

 Our members support research for fully validated alternative methods as long as specific legal or regulatory requirements are met.
 They will continue to work with scientists and regulators to ensure acceptance and implementation of scientifically valid alternative methods.

-- ISO, the International Standardisation Organisation, has addressed animal welfare related to standards on medical devices, and ISO members continuously update the standards in this area
+ISO, the International Standardisation Organisation, has addressed animal welfare related to standards on medical devices.

 EDANA member companies will continue to put safe products on the market and support research and development to bring innovative products to consumers.